ericwastaken/python-playfab-retrieve-player/README.md

 ### with-custom-id

-Calls PlayFab Client LoginWithCustomID for each row in your CSV.
+Calls PlayFab Client LoginWithCustomID for each row in your CSV (using client authentication).
+Use this when you already have PlayFab custom IDs and want to gather info in bulk.

 - Endpoint used: <playfab_api_endpoint>/Client/LoginWithCustomID
 - Required in config.request_body:
   - CustomId: must resolve from your input CSV using the $.<column> syntax.
   - InfoRequestParameters: optional.
 Mirrors the REST API parameters on the Client endpoint.
 - For shared behavior across all commands (config structure, verification, output layout and JSONPath, json_parse options, flow_control, logging), see All Commands.
 - Example run:
   ```bash
   playfab-retrieve-player with-custom-id \